Use-Tusk/drift-node-demo/README.md

 ## Detecting Bugs with Tusk

 Want to see Tusk catch a bug?
-Switch to the `buggy-branch` branch:
+Open `buggy-branch` in a [new codespace](https://codespaces.new/Use-Tusk/drift-node-demo/tree/buggy-branch) or switch to the branch in your cloned repo:

 ```bash
 git checkout buggy-branch